victorwads/UptimeLogger/README.md

 ## Acknowledgements

+- Thanks to @SimStm and @jenifernagasaki for speding some yours helping with improving the project
 - Thanks to [OpenAI](https://openai.com/) for training ChatGPT, the language model used to answer questions about this project and help me to learch SwiftUI from scratch.